The market doesn’t stand still, so your CRM system has to keep up.

 What happens when employees lose patience with the systems they work with every day?
 Minor frustrations with apps are one thing.
-But, when there’s a loss of faith in a CRM system that underpins business performance and customer loyalty, it’s important for employers to take dissatisfaction seriously.
-Relying on individual resourcefulness isn’t always a good thing.
-Ensure there is a structure for ongoing user training and responsive support, helping equip teams with the right skills and understanding to use and update systems effectively.
+But when there’s a loss of faith in a CRM system that underpins business performance and customer loyalty, it’s important for employers to take this dissatisfaction seriously.
+Relying on individual resourcefulness isn’t a strategy.
+You need to ensure there is a comprehensive structure for ongoing user training and responsive support, helping equip teams with the necessary skills and understanding to use and update your CRM systems effectively.

-If your CRM processes and tech aren’t up to date with the latest market and customer requirements, it’s not surprising that employees struggle to use the solution in the way it was designed.
-As your staff are both time-pressed and resourceful, they’ll likely find ways around the system, if it’s not working effectively for them.
+If your CRM processes and technology aren’t up-to-date with the latest market and customer requirements, it’s not surprising that employees struggle to use the solution the way it was designed to be used.
+So, as your staff are both time-pressed and resourceful, chances are, they’ll likely find ways to work around the CRM if it’s not working effectively for them.

 Those individual Excel spreadsheets of customer performance that seemed to have been eradicated… suddenly they’re springing up again.
 Customer records aren’t being updated consistently and regularly.

 It’s a problem on every level if staff stop complying with process and policy.
-Data and system security might be compromised, which is bad enough with GDPR regulations looming.
-But a more far-reaching problem is the impact on sales and marketing.
+Data and system security might be compromised which is bad enough with GDPR regulations looming.
+But a more far-reaching problem is the significant impact on sales and marketing.

 Without trusted, complete data and consistent use of processes and tools, decision-makers lose touch with market trends and opportunities.
 Products and services become misaligned with demand.
 Without behavioural and performance insight, there’s no clear way to rectify the problem.

 User dissatisfaction is an early warning system.

 Without a relationship management solution, business growth is seriously stunted.
 With a discredited and misused solution, organisations waste time and money on an investment that has stopped delivering its potential, as well as causing frustration and extra work for your staff.